godspeedsystems/gs-plugins/plugins/sendgrid-as-datasource/README.md

 - A Google Cloud account
 - Basic familiarity with API concepts

-## Steps to use sendgrip plug-in in godspeed framework:
+## Steps to use sendgrid plug-in in godspeed framework:

 ### How to install:

-- Create a godspeed project from the CLI , open the created project in vscode and then add the plugin from the CLI of vscode using `godspeed plugin add`, select the `@godspeedsystems/plugins-sendgrip-as-datasource` to integrate the plugin.
+- Create a godspeed project from the CLI , open the created project in vscode and then add the plugin from the CLI of vscode using `godspeed plugin add`, select the `@godspeedsystems/plugins-sendgrid-as-datasource` to integrate the plugin.

 ### SendGrid Configuration: